dragon-dune/dragon-dune/dragon-dune.md

 them a greater reserve of units (for example, having 12 units available instead of 10).
 They

-Another way balencing the game is to only require 3 castles to win the game for alliances.
+Another way balancing the game is to only require 3 castles to win the game for alliances.

 * * *